vadimtimakin/end2end-HKR-research/README.md

 ## Detection (segmentation) part

 ## Possible approaches
-There are two ways to get the cropped words from the sheet: detection and segmentation.
+There are two ways to get the cropped words from the sheet: `detection` and `segmentation`.
 We tried them both.
-For each one we've chosen the current SOTA model: YOLOV5 and Detectron respectively.
+For each one we've chosen the current SOTA model: `YOLOV5` and `Detectron` respectively.

 ### Validation strategy
-Our validation strategy for detection part is a Stratified K-fold split based on the both sheet orientation and language on a sheet.
+Our validation strategy for detection part is a Stratified K-fold split based on the both `sheet orientation` and `language on a sheet`.
 We were forced to use only a single fold on inference due to the time limits.
 We split the data into 2w0 folds and took one of them (train 95%, validation 5%).

 ### YOLOV5